MMGameslogo MMGames

 3:value2 40

-You can see this from the fact that value1 was 30 the second time, but when you exit the block, it is 10.
+It's clear from the fact that value1 was 30 the second time, but becomes 10 when the block is exited.

-The value2 is the result of changes made in the block and remains in the third display.
+value2 is blocked and the changes remain visible in the third display.

 Part 0: Program Overview